neki-dev/phaser-react-ui/README.md

 [![Small size](https://img.badgesize.io/neki-dev/phaser-react-ui/main/dist/index.js)](https://github.com/neki-dev/phaser-react-ui/blob/main/dist/index.js)
 [![Building](https://github.com/neki-dev/phaser-react-ui/actions/workflows/build.yml/badge.svg)](https://github.com/neki-dev/phaser-react-ui/actions/workflows/build.yml)

-Allows you to render relative game interface using React, connecting it with Phaser through events and context.
+Library for render relative game interface using React, connecting it with Phaser through events and context.

+Use special hooks for access to game and scenes.

 For each scene can be create one interface instance, which is container for all components.

-Use special hooks to access game data from components.

 .